OGStudio/site-opengamestudio/en/news/2025-03_cld_ctx-gen.md

 In February I've updated the **C**ross-**l**anguage **d**ialect (CLD) translator to generate Context out of YML.
-The generated Contexts have already been applied to all three currently active projects:
+The generated Contexts have already been used for the following projects:

 * CLD (the CLD translator generated its own Context)
 * LHA
 * PSKOV

-I never really took time to explain what Context is, so here's a very short explanation: Context is very close to the concept of [a store in Redux][store].
-I'm afraid this is not yet the time to explain Context in details because I have not yet achieved anything to showcase why one would need to use Context.
+I never really took time to explain what Context is, so here's a very short explanation: Context is very close to
+[a store in Redux][store].
+I'm afraid this is not yet the time to explain Context in details because I don't yet have a good argument why you need Context.
 Once that time comes I do it.

-Now back to the Context generation.
-Let's take the Context of LHA ([entities.yml][entities]):
+Now let's get back to the Context generation.
+Here's how LHA's YML for Context looks like: ([entities.yml][entities]):

 ```
 # Application state context